bitcraze/crazyflie2-ios-client/privacy_policy.md

-# IOS android Client Privacy policy
+# IOS Crazyflie 2 Client Privacy policy

 The Crazyflie IOS client (the app) is intended to be used to control the Crazyflie 2.x family of quadcopters from an iPhone or iPad.